Brand strategy, language and empathy

 Once we had a handle on the cultural differences, we developed a two-day empathy training course, designed to help everyone understand those differences.
 Then we could start helping everyone see the human on the other side of the call and connect with them instead of using clichés and scripts.
 We ran pilots and trained the trainers to help 1000 people talk conversationally in the Vodafone tone.
 And that meant it would stick long-term.

 Vodafone started out with simple outcomes.
 Reduce escalations.
 And we did that.
 Improve quality scores.
-Yep, their NPS (customer satisfaction) rose by 15-20%.
+Yep, their NPS (customer satisfaction) rose by 15-20 points.
 And finally, reduce webchat times.
 We nailed that too, with the average chat length falling by 5%.
 Making these teams more empathetic improved their overall performance, so they didn’t need to replace 50 team members who naturally left over time.
 And what did that mean?
 An impressive saving of £0.5m a year.

 “I couldn't recommend Ben and his team highly enough.
 He has an incredible energy, drive and enthusiasm for brand and tone of voice, as well as always being on hand to chat through ideas, find solutions or just simply get stuck in.”